Karplus-Lab-OSU/ensemblator/readme.rst

 * Random crashes using the GUI sometimes, after everything is finished

     I don't know why this is happening.
-It *does* seem to get everything done, so at least any tasks aren't left incomplete.
+It *does* seem to get everything done, so at least there aren't any tasks left incomplete.
 This is mostly just annoying, but not functionally breaking.
 If I learn more about tkinter I will try to debug this.

 Bug Reports:
 *************